sameerkatija/sc-advance-web-class/README.md

 A callback is a function that you pass as an argument to another function.
 This callback function is intended to be executed after the completion of some operation or event.
 Essentially, it provides a way to "call back" to the original function once a task is done.

+> Synchronous callbacks are handled directly by the call stack.
+Asynchronous callbacks (e.g., from setTimeout) are managed by the event loop and task queue, and executed by the call stack when the queue is processed.

 ### 2. How Callbacks Work

 1. **Initiating an Asynchronous Operation:** You start an asynchronous task by calling a function and passing a callback function as an argument.